-AnyBody runs only on standard Windows PC computers with Windows 8.1 or Windows 10 operating systems.
-The Windows 10 service models (Semi-Annual Channel (Targeted) (SAC-T) Semi-Annual Channel (SAC) Long Term Servicing Channel (LTSC)) is supported in the following way:
+AnyBody runs only on standard Windows PC computers with Windows 8.1, Windows 10 or Windows 11 operating systems.
+The Windows 10 and Windows 11 service model (General Availability Channel, Windows Insider and Long Term Servicing Channel (LTSC)) is supported in the following way:

-The AnyBody Modeling System is supported for running on Semi-Annual Channel, and since AnyBody is not heavily integrated with Windows it is expected to run on Semi-Annual Channel (Targeted) and Long Term Servicing Channel branches as well.
-AnyBody is routinely tested on Windows Semi-Annual Channel (Targeted), so any serious issues caused by updates to Windows are addressed in a timely fashion.
+The AnyBody Modeling System is supported for running on General Availability Channel, and since AnyBody is not heavily integrated with Windows it is expected to run on Windows Insider and Long Term Servicing Channel branches as well.